petterh/textedit/docs/Chapter-8-Child-Windows.md

 ## Window Creation

 The main window is created in the init function in init.cpp.
-The main window’s {"WM_CREATE"} handler, onCreate, is responsible for creating the Editor object, which in turn creates the toolbar and the status bar.
+The main window’s `WM_CREATE` handler, onCreate, is responsible for creating the Editor object, which in turn creates the toolbar and the status bar.
 I shall have more to say about the main window in the next chapter, and I talked about the AbstractEditWndProc in the previous chapter.
 For now, let’s concentrate on the tool bar and the status bar.

 ## The Tool Bar